kaltura/DeveloperPortalDocs/documentation/player-sdk/Android-API-Events-And-Hooks.md

 ## Using the Kaltura Android Player API Methods
 ### Android API Events and Hooks
-The Android API supports the following events and hooks:
+The Android API supports the following events and hooks.

 ####KMediaControl
 The SDK offeres the ability to perform Player operation via the KMediaControl API.